Responsive Menu

 Her Scotland’s Les Misérables Playlist on YouTube serves as a companion to the memoir — a musical reflection of the heart, memory, and spiritual heart themes that run throughout the memoir.
 Together, they became the emotional foundation and structural doorway to the memoir, shaping how she understood her past and how she chose to tell it.

-It is unknown if any of the music from the therapy project or possible future produced versions of it will be further developed for use in film or media projects of her story which have yet to be created.
-For now, it is simply a public document showcasing how a child trafficking survivor used musical theater to talk about how Andrew Mountbatten-Windsor and his friends are alleged to have child trafficked her—an allegation Mountbatten-Windsor denies.
+For now, it is simply a public document showcasing how a child trafficking survivor used musical theater to talk about how Andrew Mountbatten-Windsor child trafficked her—an allegation Mountbatten-Windsor denies.

 Below is a preview of the original music recordings that helped shape Cameron’s memoir — raw, unedited performances created during the earliest stages of her healing process.
 These pieces form the emotional backbone of the heart behind Scotland’s Les Misérables.
 This is the lens Cameron saw her child trafficking experience through.